 Bringing fresh and community-focused ideas to a more livable City of North Vancouver

-A graduate of both St. Thomas Aquinas Regional Secondary School and the University of British Columbia (BCom, MBA).
-Tony spent three years working in logistics and product management for Whirlpool Europe, in Milan, Italy.
+A graduate of both St. Thomas Aquinas Regional Secondary School and the University of British Columbia (BCom, MBA), Tony spent three years working in logistics and product management for Whirlpool Europe, in Milan, Italy.

 Upon his return to B.C. in 2007, Tony completed his MBA in Strategic Management & Accounting from UBC’s Sauder School of Business.
-Through his work over the past decade in the public utility sector, Tony has moved into increasingly progressive roles, contributing to improvements to the quality of life for all British Columbians.
+Through his work over the past decade in the public utility sector, Tony has moved into increasingly responsible roles, contributing to improvements to quality of life for all British Columbians.

 Since 2010, Tony has also given his time to his community — first by serving on his strata council, and subsequently in a series of advisory and committee roles with the District and City of North Vancouver.